stch-zhangyzh/CV_project/README.md

 We generate the list of detection result of each patch in `./AD_result.npz`

 ## Run AnoGAN

+The exist [pytorch code](https://github.com/eriklindernoren/PyTorch-GAN) has been modified to be easy to run.

 Go to run the AnoGAN: